 When it comes to the highest paid teachers, Illinois places 11th.
-Teachers living in Chicago are not burdened by high costs of living, since the city saw general living costs decline by almost 1 percent between 2016 and 2017.
+Teachers living in Chicago are not burdened by high costs of living, since Illinois was one of the cities with the biggest cost-of-living decrease between 2016 and 2017.

 10. Rhode Island